Sudanese crowd at borders to escape amid shaky truce

 With the future of any truce uncertain, many took the opportunity to join the tens of thousands who have streamed out of the capital in recent days, trying to get out of the crossfire between the forces of Sudan’s two top generals.

-The generals' war for power since April 15 has pushed the population to a near breaking point.
-Food has grown more difficult to obtain, electricity is cut off across much of the capital and other cities, and many hospitals have shut down.
+Food has grown more difficult to obtain, and electricity is cut off across much of the capital and other cities.
 Multiple aid agencies have had to suspend operations, a heavy blow in a country where a third of the population of 46 million relies on humanitarian assistance.

+The U.N.
+Office for the Coordination of Humanitarian Affairs said only one in four hospitals in the capital is fully functional, and that the fighting has disrupted assistance to 50,000 children who are acutely malnourished.

-Many Sudanese fear the army and its rival Rapid Support Forces will escalate their battle once the international evacuations of foreigners that began Sunday is completed.
+Many Sudanese fear the two sides will escalate their battle once the international evacuations of foreigners that began Sunday is completed.
 The British government, whose airlift is one of the last still ongoing, said it has evacuated around 300 people on flights out and plans four more Wednesday, promising to keep going as long as possible.

-Large crowds of Sudanese and foreigners waited in Port Sudan, trying to register for a ferry to Saudi Arabia.
-Dallia Abdelmoniem, a Sudanese political commentator, said she and her family arrived Monday and have been trying every day to get a spot.
+Crowds of Sudanese and foreigners also waited in Port Sudan, trying to register for a ferry to Saudi Arabia.
+Dallia Abdelmoniem, a Sudanese political commentator, said she and her family arrived Monday and have been trying to get a spot.
 “Priority was given to foreign nationals,” she told The Associated Press.

-Saudi Arabia said Wednesday it evacuated 1,674 people from 56 countries, as well as 13 of its own citizens, from Sudan.
+She and some of her extended family, mostly women and children, took a 26-hour bus journey to reach the port, during which they passed military checkpoints and small villages where people offered cold hibiscus juice and water to “Khartoum travelers.”

+“These folk have very little, but they offered every single passenger on all these buses and trucks something to make their journey better,” she said.

 At the Arqin crossing, families have been spending their nights outside in the desert, waiting to be let in to Egypt.
 Buses were lining up at the crossing.